Low Waste Lunchbox Ideas

-I have been saving recipes I see on the web as well as continually writing down any ideas I have on how I'm going to easily be able to conquer the challenge of a zero waste, healthy, nutritious lunchbox.
-I thought the ideas and list I have for us might be useful for some others out there battling the same challenge so below you'll find lots of zero waste, refined sugar free, mostly d/f and healthy lunchbox ideas.
+I thought these ideas and recipes I have for us might be useful for some others out there battling the same challenge.
+So, below you'll find lots of low waste, refined sugar free, mostly d/f and healthy lunchbox ideas.
 They might come in handy now as school goes back or just when you feel like you’re in a lunchbox funk throughout the school year.

 Just to note a lot of recipes have nuts in them which if your school has a no nut policy you can sub with seeds or a non nut alternative - most of the recommended recipes will list these substitutes.
 The recipes that we have included links to are some of our tried and true favourites which we know are a hit with our kids and typically all of them a super simple and hard to muck up - because we need both of those things.